TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 75/Psalms 75.8.md

 ---

-For in the hand of Jehovah there is a cup, and the wine foameth; It is full of mixture, and he poureth out of the same: Surely the dregs thereof, all the wicked of the earth shall drain them, and drink them.
+For in the hand of Yahweh there is a cup, full of foaming wine mixed with spices.
+He pours it out.
+Indeed the wicked of the earth drink and drink it to its very dregs.